Everything You Need To Know About Buying Groups

 How Do Buying Groups Work

 All of the buying groups I’ve worked with have a very similar process.
-As an example, I will outline the process specifically for MaxOutDeals.
+As an example, I will outline the process specifically for The Buying Group.

 Sign Up – First, you need to sign up for an account with the respective group.
-You can sign up for MaxOutDeals here.
+You can sign up for The Buying Group here.
 At the end of the signup process you’ll be given an ID number, which you’ll need later.

 Deals – Once you have an account, you can purchase items the buying group is requesting.
 On the left side of the dashboard there’s a tab that says “Deals”.
 Here is a list of all the deals they are currently buying along with the price they’re paying for each item.

 Please note that some buying groups will frequently offer prices that are BELOW COST, so you might actually lose money on the purchase.
 (They do this for various reasons that we won’t go into.)
-But one big reason that I love MaxOutDeals is that they only offer deals at the full retail price and sometimes they even pay you a small commission, too.
+But one big reason that I work with The Buying Group is that they offer a good amount of deals that payout full retail price and sometimes they even pay you a small commission, too.
 Please ensure you read each deal carefully before making a purchase.

 Commitment – If you see an item you’d like to buy, you will need to enter a “commitment”.
 Simply click on the “Commit” button and enter the number of items you purchased.
 You can update this number at any time.
 This allows the buying groups to limit and track how many items are purchased.